skokielibrary/comingtogether/README.md

 ## Working on the site

 1. Get Jeykll up and running with `jekyll serve --baseurl ""`
-2. Run gulp to watch SASS files `gulp`
+2. Run gulp to watch SASS files `gulp`.
+3. Push changes with `git push origin gh-pages`

+Remember that you must push to gh-pages for the site to rebuild itself on Github's end.

 ## Rebuilding site